 Public health is funding is quite diverse—it covers obesity, nutrition, family planning, HIV/AIDS, communicable diseases, tobacco use, and many other issues, and it can be hard to get a handle on approaching potential funders.
-Of course, that's where this guide comes in.

 The philanthropic arm of the over-50 advocacy group takes a rigorous, evidence-based approach to its grantmaking; funding interests in health include food security, nutrition education and prevention of isolation.